Dynamic flight pricing: Are airlines raising your ticket price based on your browser history?

-Have you ever researched the perfect travel deal for days or weeks, and then, as you go to purchase those perfect tickets, the price seems to have shot up out of nowhere?
-Sometimes, it might feel as if the travel companies are rooting against you.
+Have you ever researched the perfect travel deal for days or weeks only to see prices shoot up the moment you go to book?
+It might feel as if the travel companies are rooting against you.

-You wouldn’t be the first person to wonder if hotel and airline companies are getting crafty with the pricing of their products.
+You’re not the first person to wonder if hotel and airline companies are manipulating their prices based on your browsing history.
 Are they using your long research sessions as indicators that you might be willing to pay more for the perfect vacation, and responding by raising prices?

-We all know that this happens in the travel industry to the point that the entire business is built on top of variable pricing.
+We know that this happens in the travel industry to the point that the entire business is built on variable pricing.
 There are 1,000+ factors that airlines and hotels take into account when calculating their prices.
-Available inventory, special events, seasonality and even customer loyalty all play an important role on the price you see for a ticket or room rate.
+Available inventory, special events, seasonality and customer loyalty all play an important role in the price you see for a ticket or room rate.

-Travel aggregation sites and travel providers have long denied the practice of manipulating pricing based on user search history.
-However, despite this denial, we have seen several instances where these same companies are working to identify (or “profile,” to use the industry term) users who are willing to pay more, such as business travelers.
+Travel aggregation sites and travel providers have long denied manipulating prices based on user search history.
+However, despite these denials, we have seen several instances where these companies do identify (or “profile,” to use the industry term) users who are willing to pay more, such as business travelers.

-Back in 2012, The Wall Street Journal investigated claims that Orbitz, a popular online travel agency, was showing higher prices for hotel rooms to users who used a Mac computer to visit the site, compared to those who used a Windows PC.
-They found significant evidence showing the Mac users were shown higher prices for hotels.
+The Wall Street Journal investigated claims that Orbitz, a popular online travel agency, was showing higher prices for hotel rooms to Mac users compared to those who used a Windows PC.

-Orbitz later clarified the practice and admitted that it was, in fact, a user trait that they were targeting.
-However, they explained that Mac users were able to purchase tickets at the same price as Windows users, but Mac users were being shown more premium rooms that carry an extra fee as the default, compared to Windows users who were always shown the cheapest price for a room first.
+Orbitz later admitted that it was, in fact, a user trait that they were targeting.
+Mac users were able to purchase tickets at the same price as Windows users, but Mac users were also being shown more premium rooms, compared to Windows users who were always shown the cheapest price for a room first.

 Orbitz has since removed this feature from its site, claiming that users on all computer platforms now see the same search results.